andizq/sf3dmodels/README.rst

    cd star-forming-regions
    python setup.py install

-You can test whether the installation was successful by running a example from **star-forming-regions/examples**.
+You can test whether the installation was successful by running an example from **star-forming-regions/examples**.

 Upgrade the package
 *******************